 About Mark Twain Elementary School

 Mark Twain Elementary School is categorized as a Primary school and presents kindergarten up to sixth grade.
-Mark Twain Elementary School is recorded as a regular school and is situated at Pasco, Washington, in the county of Franklin.
+Mark Twain Elementary School is recorded as a regular school and is situated in Pasco, Washington, in the county of Franklin.
 The school is in a middle-sized urban center environment.
 It is a Title 1 eligible school, meaning, students are given financial aid.

 In 2005-2006, Washington State used the Washington Assessment of Student Learning to check the students learning in areas like Math and Reading in grades 3 to 10, and in Science for grades 5, 8, and 10.
 Washington Assessment of Student Learning is a standards-based exam designed to compute the student’s mastery of a specific skill.
 The grades 4 and 5 students achieved a rough 54 to 59% average in Reading which is considered a fair score in comparison with the State Average of 76 %.

-Being familiar with what a child’s academic growth is reliant upon a joint venture between home and school.
-Parent’s contribution is requested to facilitate planned courses of both scholastic and communal teaching.
-Mark Twain parents are persuaded to allot some time for their children all throughout the school year in a number of ways.
+Being familiar with a child’s academic growth is reliant upon a joint venture between home and school.
+Parents’ contribution is requested to facilitate planned courses of both scholastic and communal teaching.
+Mark Twain's parents are persuaded to allow some time for their children all throughout the school year in a number of ways.
 For example, whenever there is a need to call upon the attention of the parents for a meeting, it will be announced in the newsletter or a flyer is given to a student and they, in turn, are expected to attend.
 Continuous educational teaching for parents will be put forward to ensure that the parents are given some opportunities to be a part of their children’s holistic development.
 Parents will be given a chance at Open House and Parent-Teacher Conferences to provide contributions to teachers regarding their children’s scholastic standing.
-Family and friends will be encouraged to join in school activities and celebrations to develop the bond between the students and their family even tighter.
+Family and friends will be encouraged to join in school activities and celebrations to develop the bond between the students and their families even tighter.